fanchi/DFLpred/README.md

 ## System requirement
 Java Runtime Environment 1.5 or later
-Any ANSI C compiler e.g. GUN C compiler to compile "myiupred.c" (if "myiupred" is not runnable on your  computer).
+Any ANSI C compiler e.g. GUN C compiler to compile "myiupred.c" (if "myiupred" is not runnable on your  computer)

 ## Usage (command line)
 java -jar DFLpred.jar [input_fasta_file] [output_file]